jvanname/spectralradiinai/hypergraphembed.md

 Learned realization: There are several straightforward generalizations of GMNO hypergraph embeddings of the form $f:V\rightarrow L$.
 For example, we could have $L=\mathbb{H}^d$ (where $\mathbb{H}$ is the division algebra of quaternions) or $L=M_{de,e}(\mathbb{R}),L=M_{de,e}(\mathbb{C})$.
 However, in each of these cases, there will usually be a GMNO hypergraph embedding $g:V\rightarrow\mathbb{R}^d$ and a linear map $\iota:\mathbb{R}^d\rightarrow L$ where $f=\iota\circ g$.

+Dynamicity: GMNO hypergraph embeddings can be quickly updated for dynamic hypergraphs where new nodes and edges are often added to the hypergraph or removed from the hypergraph.

 Smoothness: The GMNO hypergraph embedding $f$ for multiplicity function $m$ that is positive for $v_0$ with $\\|f(v_0)\\|=1$ changes moderately one changes the hypergraph $f$ slightly.
 Furthermore, the Gram matrix of $f$ will change even less since the process of selecting a canonical basis of $f$ is discontinuous.
 The quantity $L(f,m,w)$ will change even less as one modifies the hypergraph $f$.

 Sphericity: If $f$ is a GMNO hypergraph embedding for a suitable multiplicity function $m$, then $\|f(v)\|$ will typically have very low variance.
 Therefore, the set $f[V]$ will be near the sphere $S^{d-1}$ as long as $E(\|f(v)\|)=1$ even though the fitness function for $f$ does not explicitly require for $f[V]$ to be near the sphere $S^{d-1}$.

 Thin singularities: While the function $f\mapsto L(f,m,w)$ does have singularities, the singularities of this function are of a small dimension and quite thin due the logarithmic function.
 The singularities of this function therefore do not disrupt the usability of GMNO hypergraph embeddings.
-The lack of singularities in the expression $\\|\sum_{v\in V}m(v)f(v)f(v)^\ast\\|^2$ also helps ensure that the hypergraph embedding $f$ is unique since singularities produce many local maxima.
+The lack of singularities in the expression $\\|\sum_{v\in V}m(v)f(v)f(v)^\ast\\|^2$ also helps ensure that the hypergraph embedding $f$ is unique since singularities sometimes produce many local maxima.

 Interpretability: The GMNO hypergraph embedding $f$ is often highly interpretable.
 One can visually represent GMNO hypergraph embeddings using the compositions
 $\pi\circ f:V\rightarrow K^n$ where $\pi:K^d\rightarrow K^n$ is a projection onto $n$ of $d$ coordinates and where $n\in\\{2,3\\}$.
 If the original hypergraph has geometric structure, then it is often easy to visually see this geometric structure from the plot of $\pi\circ f$.